gsarmaonline/gorpi/gorpi/restapi/README.md

 1. Provide a scaffolding based approach similar to Rails
 2. Provide a framework which pre-defines the functions common to the APIs.
+3. Provide common tools which autofills the common tasks and easy way to write new APIs.

 ### Observations